AnkitJAbraham/CompilerLab/day6/README.md

 1. All arrows should be '=' sign.
 2. No spaces allowed.
 3. Capital Letters only as Non-terminal symbols and small letters as terminals.
-4. Forward slash '/' only.
+4. All production rules with multiple productions ( involving '/' or '|') have to be represented and entered as separate productions.